Posted on 18 Sep 2013

 Obviously, it’s paramount that you use PhD Diet Whey in conjunction with a healthy lifestyle.

-If you just spend all day sitting in your pants, playing Grand Theft Auto, eating Belgian buns and wanking into a sock, this shake is not going to help you lose weight or gain muscle.
+If you just spend all day sitting in your pants, playing Grand Theft Auto and eating Belgian buns, this shake is not going to help you lose weight or gain muscle.

 The ‘slow release protein blend’ definitely helped to eliminate any cravings I normally have during the day.